kimnivore/kimnivore/README.md

 - 👩‍💻  I have experience in JavaScript, React, Redux, HTML, CSS, SQL, Node, Express, PostgreSQL, RESTful APIs and testing with Jest and Cypress.

-- 👩‍💻 I have a background in project management, business development and banking compliance.
+- 🌱 I have a background in project management, business development and banking compliance.

 - ⚡ I am enthusiastic about taking on new challenges and consider myself a lifetime learner.

-I am known to have excellent communication and teamwork skills and am passionate about creating clean, readable and reusable code.
+- ⭐ I am known to have excellent communication and teamwork skills

+- 💗 I am passionate about creating clean, readable and reusable code.

 # GitHub Stats